questionlp/api.wwdt.me_docs/content/endpoints/panelist.md

 ### Retrieve a panelist with details by slug string

-Get information and appearances for a specific panelist using the panelist's slug string, sorted by appearance date
+Returns a panelist object containing their database ID, name, gender and an array of their appearances.
+Panelist appearances are sorted by show date.

 ```endpoint
 GET https://api.wwdt.me/v1.0/panelists/slug/{panelist_slug}/details